tikv/rfcs/text/2018-11-24-consistent-replica-read.md

 may be newer than the leader.

-In order to distinguish the replica reading process, we intend to add an option in the request context, which will mark whether to allow a replica to read.
+In order to distinguish the replica reading process, we intend to add an option in the request context to mark whether to allow a replica to read.
 Other logics remains the same as before.

 ### ReadIndex API

-In order for the AP engine to read data the same way as *Consistent Replica Read*.
-TiKV will provide a special API, which responds to the request with the latest `CommitIndex`.
+In order for the AP engine to read data the same way as *Consistent Replica Read*, TiKV will provide a special API to respond to the request with the latest `CommitIndex`.
 The AP engine may need to handle the request as described above.